 Given the complexity of hydrogeology in a rocky massif such as La Clapière, the coupling between the water supply P (rain or snow melt, even if the consideration of snow melt is probably imperfect) and the sliding speed V was simulated using different types of "black boxes" or grey boxes.
-To better reflect the $P \rightarrow V$ command, the process is divided into a hydrogeological part "P \rightarrow H" and a mechanical part "H \rightarrow V".
+To better reflect the $P \to V$ command, the process is divided into a hydrogeological part " $P \to H$ " and a mechanical part " $P \to H$ " and a mechanical part " $P \to H$ ".
 All models thus consider a pseudo-piezometric level H calculated as the difference between the water supply (precipitation P, or better infiltration I) and drainage.
 It is estimated H on day n+1 from H on day n and P on the previous days.
 The mechanical part of the models uses different laws that simply link speed or acceleration to height H.